Student Loan Repayment Changes 2025-26: New Thresholds, Rates & Calculation Guide

 What's New for 2025-26

-4. Inflation protection: Interest rate caps continue
+- Inflation protection: Interest rate caps can apply when market rates are lower

-• Threshold freezes: Real-terms reduction in repayment thresholds over time
+- Threshold freezes: Real-terms reduction in repayment thresholds over time

-• Interest rate volatility: High inflation affects all plans
+- Interest rate volatility: High inflation affects all plans

-• Plan complexity: Different rules for different cohorts
+- Plan complexity: Different rules for different cohorts

-• Political changes: Potential reforms under future governments
+- Political changes: Potential reforms under future governments

 Frequently Asked Questions